Jimdo/template-boilerplate/README.md

 Boilerplate for new Jimdo templates
 ====================

-With this SASS boilerplate, you can easily develop new tempaltes for Jimdo.
+With this SASS boilerplate, you can easily develop new templates for Jimdo.

 # General advice